-The safety messages that follow have WARNING level hazards.

-These safety messages describe hazardous situations which, if not avoided, could result in death or serious injury.
+WARNING The safety messages that follow have WARNING level hazards.
+These safety messages describe hazardous situations that, if not avoided, could result in death or serious injury.

-Fire and Explosion Hazard

-Gasoline is extremely flammable and highly explosive under certain conditions.
+Fire/Explosion Hazard: Gasoline is extremely flammable and highly explosive under certain conditions.